-Having decided to buy one, I’ve been doing some research and in this post I’ll share it with you (in case you, too, wish to tighten things to precise levels of tightness).
+Having decided to buy one, I did some research and in this post I’ll share it with you (in case you, too, wish to tighten things to precise levels of tightness).
 I’ll also tell you which one I bought.

 Why The Amateur Road Cyclist Should Care About A Torque Wrench

-The other reason I’ve decided to buy a torque wrench follows a recent trip to my local bike workshop (The Cycle Hub in Ashbourne) and a cycling ‘horror story’ that I heard therein.
+The other reason I decided to buy a torque wrench followed a trip to my local bike workshop and a cycling ‘horror story’ that I heard therein.

 Up on the bike stand was a beautiful celeste green Bianchi road bike.
-The issue was that mechanic Mark (the owner of The Cycle Hub) couldn’t get the bottom bracket out of the frame in order to service it.
+The issue was that mechanic couldn’t get the bottom bracket out of the frame in order to service it.